Pineapler/vam-eye-scroller/README.md

 - Once we're in Unity, we need to make sure some of the import settings are set properly for our mesh.
   - Read/Write Enabled - __THIS IS IMPORTANT!__ If you don't enable this, the plugin won't be able to modify the UVs.
   - AssetBundle - Choose a name for the file you're going to export.
 Note that we'll be appending the `.assetbundle` suffix to the end of whatever name you use here.

-- Import your eye texture(s) and set the AssetBundle in the import settings.
-You can try setting the Wrap Mode to "Clamp", but I haven't had any success with that setting making the journey to VAM.
+- Import your eye texture(s) and set the following import settings.
-- Create a material for your eyes and - you guessed it - set its AssetBundle.
-The Standard shaders are probably the safest option, I'm not sure which shaders were stripped when VAM was built, but feel free to play around.
+  - Wrap Mode "Clamp" - This will stop the texture from tiling across the eye if it gets too small or travels off the side too far.
+  - AssetBundle - same bundle as before.
+- Create a material for your eyes.
+  - Set the AssetBundle
+  - Use the standard shader for now, the plugin will transfer the textures to the Sclera VAM material.
 Worst case is that you get a severe case of pink eye if the shader is missing.
 Fill in the material with your eye textures and change the options as you would in a regular Unity game.

 ### Exporting as an AssetBundle